You're doubting yourself while others are terrified of your potential

 I look back at the cocoon I made, the one I’m so very proud of, and for once, I feel nostalgia.
 The place I used to dwell, the place I painted walls and hung up photos, where I sprayed lavender on the sheets and lit candles in every room.

 I know every inch of this cocoon I spun for myself.
 I know how each emotion feels, and just how much I have to do in order to stay where I am, right now, which is so much farther than I’ve ever been before.
 I built my cocoon to keep me safe, to cushion the blow of heavy emotions and block out my ringing ears with thick wads of cotton.
-I wrapped myself tightly around my precious dreams; I held them so close to my chest I felt as though they would press through my ribcage and nestle next to my heart, drumming along to the sound of my now-steadied breathing.
+I wrapped myself tightly around my precious dreams; I held them so close to my chest I thought they would press through my ribcage and nestle next to my heart, drumming along to my now-steady breathing.

 My incubator for the dreams I was too afraid to murmur out loud, lest the devil that is practicality should hear and drive me away in shame.